legumeinfo/gcv-docker-compose/README.md

 The Traefik API is disabled in the production `compose.prod.yml` file for security purposes.
 See the [Traefik documentation](https://doc.traefik.io/traefik/operations/api/) for details.

+### `REDIS_START_PERIOD` (default: `90s`)
+This sets how long Docker Compose will wait for Redis to start before the service's [healthcheck](https://docs.docker.com/compose/compose-file/#healthcheck) is allowed to fail.
+This value will need to be increased when loading a relatively large Redis `.rdb` database file.
+See the [Docker Compose documentation](https://docs.docker.com/compose/compose-file/#specifying-durations) for valid values.

 ## Other Files and Directories